Freelance BI Developer

 Have you ever looked at a company’s website and wondered, still, “What do they do?”
 Well, this is not going to be one of those experiences.

 - create professional-looking reports and dashboards

-- transform data so it can be used in reports and dashboards
+- develop databases that can be used in reports and dashboards

 Many freelancers are actually somebody else’s full-time employee.
 Your work is their side hustle.

 Not so with me — freelancing is my job!

 When I got started freelancing, it was common just to call me a SQL developer.
 That’s because SQL was at the center of everything I did.
 The term business intelligence was more nascent, and software like Tableau and Power BI either didn’t exist, or hadn’t yet caught on.

 That has changed.
 SQL is still part of my work, but companies are now dependent upon business intelligence just to remain competitive.
 I’ve kept up with the trends, and the demand for my skills has never been greater.
 Consequently, the depth of my work has increased along with it.